ayadeleke/django_lesson/README.md

-Here's a sample `README.md` for your Book Catalog API project:

----

 # Book Catalog API

 This is a RESTful API for managing a book catalog, allowing you to perform operations like adding new books, retrieving books, and managing author details.
 The API is built using Django and Django REST Framework.